ordanovich/downloadINE/README.md

 - :rocket: [app.R](https://github.com/ordanovich/downloadINE/blob/master/app.R): Shiny app combining **UI** and **server** parts.
 - :globe_with_meridians: [global.R](https://github.com/ordanovich/downloadINE/blob/master/global.R): helper functions to be used by the [app.R](https://github.com/ordanovich/downloadINE/blob/master/app.R).
 - :name_badge: [00_codes_inspireid.RData](https://github.com/ordanovich/downloadINE/raw/master/00_codes_inspireid.RData) with INSPIRE codes and :round_pushpin: [spatial_data_all.RData](https://github.com/ordanovich/downloadINE/raw/master/spatial_data_all.RData) with administrative division of Spain.
-- :shipit: [downloadProcedure.R](https://github.com/ordanovich/downloadINE/blob/master/downloadProcedure.R): fully reproduceable code for bulk data retrieval from the source database using [API JSON INE](https://www.ine.es/dyngs/DataLab/manual.html?cid=45).
+- :shipit: [downloadProcedure.R](https://github.com/ordanovich/downloadINE/blob/master/downloadProcedure.R): fully reproducible  code for bulk data retrieval from the source database using [API JSON INE](https://www.ine.es/dyngs/DataLab/manual.html?cid=45).

-The application itself (use `shiny::runApp()` from the cloned repository or open the <a href="http://193.146.75.235/sample-apps/final_apps/ine_download/"  rel="noopener noreferrer" target="_blank">online version</a> to preview the app) pursues the goal to allow users to consult the contents of the data base, retrieve and visualize the desired datasets in a quick and easy-to-manipulate manner.
+The application itself (use `shiny::runApp()` from the cloned repository or open the <a href="http://portalsalud.csic.es/ine_download/"  rel="noopener noreferrer" target="_blank">online version</a> to preview the app) pursues the goal to allow users to consult the contents of the data base, retrieve and visualize the desired datasets in a quick and easy-to-manipulate manner.

 Initialize the process by loading (and installing if needed) the required packages: